MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/accessibility/reduced-motion-simulation.md

        Turn on or off the **prefers reduced motion** setting from **Command Menu**
     :::image-end:::

-1. Refresh the current page to test whether your animations are turned off or visible.
+1. Refresh the webpage and check whether your animations run.

 ## See also